javacc/javacc/docs/faq.md

 is a valid comment.

-When a `*)` is found within a comment, it may or may not require us to switch out of the comment processing state.
+When `*)` is found within a comment, it may or may not require us to switch out of the comment processing state.

 Start by declaring a counter (declare it static, if you set the `STATIC` option to `true`).